lsamano/tetris-v2/README.md

 # Current Features
 - Able to clear lines and earn points
-- Able to lose the game if it reaches the top
+- If the blocks reach the top, it is Game Over (game will end)
 - Keeps score
 - Increases speed based on score
 - Able to hold pieces